"Call Me Maybe" Is Still A Cultural Moment, 10 Years Later

 For many of us in our teens or early 20s, “Call Me Maybe” anchored as the soundtrack to some of the core and truly fun memories of our most formative years.
 While the song was initially released in September 2011 on Canadian airwaves, it wasn’t until 2012 that it really blew up.
 And by blew up, we mean stratospherically blew up, becoming not only the song of the summer, but pretty much of the entire year.
 It was played at weddings and university parties, and spurred numerous viral lip sync videos.
 There’s a reason why Billboard named it one of the “Songs That Defined A Decade.”

-Regardless of whether you got sick of it being overplayed on the radio or fully stan Carly Rae Jepsen as an underrated and much overlooked pop figure, chances are that you have some feeling or memory associated with it and its instantly recognizable chorus.
-Maybe it reminds you of your high school crush, bonfires at the beach with your BFFS, or the ill-advised trip you took to Supercuts to try and emulate Jepsen’s heavy front bangs.
+Regardless of whether you got sick of it being overplayed on the radio or fully stan Carly Rae Jepsen as an underrated and much overlooked pop figure, chances are that you have some feeling or memory associated with it and its instantly recognisable chorus.
+Maybe it reminds you of your school crush, bonfires at the beach with your BFFS, or the ill-advised trip you took to the hairdresser to try and emulate Jepsen’s heavy front fringe.

 For me, I think of Selena Gomez and Justin Bieber’s now infamous lip sync video to the hit song, made at the peak of their tween coupledom and a signifier to me — an obsessive fan — that true love was real (or at least my teeny bopper, kind of naïve idea of true love).
 It was a glimpse behind the curtain of celebrity puppy love and into the inner workings of one of the most famous couples of the time.
 (Also, the moment when they almost kiss?!
 Erotic).